 Another condition often linked to gluten intolerance is dermatitis herpetiformis, an extremely itchy rash of bumps and blisters.
 These usually appear on the elbows, knees, back, and buttocks.
 In addition to antibiotics prescribed by your medical doctor, TCM would recommend a strict gluten-free diet to help control the disease.
 Such a diet may even remove the need for some medications and can prevent later complications.

 For those with a gluten intolerance, adopting a gluten-free diet isn’t easy.
 It means giving up many tasty, processed, shelf-stable foods.
 These include fattening wheat treats like soft chocolate chip cookies, take-out pizza, and donuts.
 On the other hand, it also means eating more fruits and vegetables to help your body fight off many common diseases.

-To complicate matters, many who have chosen a gluten free diet have discovered that the offending grains are "hidden" in many foods.
+To complicate matters, many who have chosen a gluten-free diet have discovered that the offending grains are “hidden” in many foods.
 This is because food labeling is fraught with brand names that can be misleading.
-And adding insult to injury, staying gluten free can also up your grocery bill.
-But there is hope.
-Increasing numbers of health conscious shoppers have pushed the demand for gluten-free products.
+Adding insult to injury, staying gluten-free can also up your grocery bill, but there is hope.
+Increasing numbers of health-conscious shoppers have pushed the demand for gluten-free products.
 In 2008, more than 1,000 new gluten-free foods and beverages were introduced.
-So a gluten free lifestyle is becoming increasingly tasty, less boring and hopefully less expensive.
+So a gluten free lifestyle is becoming increasingly tasty, less boring, and hopefully less expensive.